stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 return list;
 ```

-Note that command buffers are automatically released by the pool when it is destroyed, however we also track the allocated buffers:
+Note that command buffers are automatically released by the pool when it is destroyed, however they are also tracked in the class to ensure the pool is correctly released:

 ```java
 class Pool {